NaimAyat/UCLA_CS118/Lecture6.md

   * From which CDN node to retrieve conent?
   * Viewer behavior in presence of congestion?
   * What conent to place in which CDN node?
+## Transport Layer
+### Transpot Services and Protocols
+* Provide logical communication between app processes running on different hosts
+* Transport protocols run in end systems
+  * Sender side: breaks app messages into segments, passes to network ayer
+  * Receiver side: reassembles segments into messages, passes to app layer
+* More than one transport protocol available to apps
+  * Internet: TCP and UDP